Resignation Wave On Capitol Hill Might Not Be Over

 Pelosi and Lujan deny that they knew or that any investigation occurred.

-There's no clear standard for forced resignations, and there are simmering frustrations among conservatives and liberals alike that lawmakers are being tossed overboard without any conclusive evidence to prove that what they did was wrong.
+There is no clear standard for forced resignations, and there are simmering frustrations among conservatives and liberals alike that lawmakers are being tossed overboard without any conclusive evidence to prove that what they did was wrong.
 It's further complicated by the argument that some politicians have made — most notably with President Trump in the case of Alabama Republican Senate candidate Roy Moore — that ultimately the voters should get to decide their fates.

 Capitol Hill has for years been intolerant to lawmakers accused of any kind of sexually charged bad behavior.
 Already this year, Pennsylvania Republican Rep. Tim Murphy, a social conservative, resigned over extramarital affairs and allegations that he wanted a mistress to have an abortion.

-While the knee-jerk urge of Congress is to purge lawmakers over sexual impropriety, there's also a long history of lawmakers who have weathered the allegations, won reelection, and left on their own terms.
+While the knee-jerk urge of Congress is to purge lawmakers over sexual impropriety, there is also a long history of lawmakers who have weathered the allegations, won re-election and left on their own terms.

 For instance, Sen. David Vitter, R-La., admitted to using prostitutes in 2007.
-He refused to resign and won reelection three years later.
-He retired on his own terms in 2016.
+He refused to resign and won re-election three years later.
+He retired on his own terms in 2017.
 Tennessee Rep. Scott DesJarlais weathered allegations over extramarital affairs and pressuring a woman to have an abortion.
-He's won re-election three times.
+He has won re-election three times.

-Whether or not Farenthold and Kihuen can withstand growing pressure to bow out is an open question on Capitol Hill, and with no clear metric for when a lawmaker should resign there is fresh pressures on party leaders to be the ones who set the standard.
+Whether or not Farenthold and Kihuen can withstand growing pressure to bow out is an open question on Capitol Hill, and with no clear metric for when a lawmaker should resign, there is fresh pressures on party leaders to be the ones who set the standard.